dootje-2004/web-docker-https/README.md

 internal sites.
-The only annoying thing this leaves you with is the distribution of the CA root certificate to all of your visitors' browsers, but this is a one-time action (until your CA root certificate expires, of course).
+The only annoying thing this leaves you with is the distribution of the CA root certificate to all of your visitors' browsers, but this is a one-time action (until your CA root certificate expires, of course :grin:).

 ## Setup